pgpainless/cert-d-java/pgp-cert-d-java/README.md

 This module implements the non-OpenPGP parts of the spec, e.g. locating the directory, resolving certificate file paths, locking the directory for writes etc.

+This library can be used on Android API level 26 and up.

 To get a useful implementation, a backend implementation such as `pgpainless-cert-d` is required, which needs to provide support for reading and merging certificates.

-`pgp-cert-d-java` can be used as an implementation of `pgp-certificate-store`.
+`pgp-cert-d-java` can be used as an implementation of `pgp-certificate-store` using the `PGPCertificateStoreAdapter` class.

 Note: This is a library module.
 For a command line interface, see [pgpainless-cert-d-cli](https://github.com/pgpainless/cert-d-pgpainless/tree/main/pgpainless-cert-d-cli).